rednafi/rednafi.com/content/python/module_getattr.md

     raise AttributeError(f"Module {__name__} has no attribute {name}")
 ```

-In this setup, nothing will be instantiated when you import the `db_module`.
-The connection
+In this setup, nothing is instantiated when you import `db_module`.
+The connection is only
-is only is only initialized on the first access of `db_module.connection`.
-Later calls use
+initialized on the first access of `db_module.connection`.
+Later calls use the cached
-the cached `_connection`, making subsequent access fast.
+`_connection`, making subsequent access fast.

 Here's how you might use it in a CLI: